 The Finding Farmland case studies take a look at the different ways real farmers were able to make purchasing farmland a reality.

 Tim started farming in his mid-20s.
-He was drawn by the opportunity to steward the land, work with people, plants and animals, and provide a tangibly needed product.
+He was drawn by the opportunity to steward the land; work with people, plants, and animals; and provide a tangibly needed product–food.

 He worked on CSAs in eastern and central New York for seven years — the last four as a manager.

-While managing the farms, Tim started looking for his own land.
+While managing these farms, Tim also started looking for his own land.

 After a broad regional search, he decided to focus on Saratoga Springs, where he has family.

 In the first year of his search, Tim looked for ways to make farmland affordable.
 With around $10,000 saved and few other assets, affording land in Saratoga Springs seemed impossible.

 Tim connected with land trusts and farm service providers who helped him learn about local land markets, available properties, conservation easements, and other land access resources.

 When seriously considering a property, Tim contacted the local land trust to assess the likelihood, terms, and timeline for conserving the farm.
 He used a spreadsheet to compare the different scenarios.

 Tim hoped to find his farm within a year, but he couldn't afford a down payment or find the right farm to lease.
 To keep farming while seeking land, he began managing a friend’s farm in central NY.